 If you think I've left anything out, I have.
 Hopefully, most of my oversights are intentional, because others have already covered this terrain so well.
 I encourage you to read, read, read the articles below.

-Danny's TCMFF Tips & Tricks - superb comprehensive guide that covers everything you need to know before and during the festival, such as passes, flights, venues, scheduling - the works!
-Plus, he made a TCMFF bingo card, which has a space for getting shut out of Theater 4.
+Danny's TCMFF Tips & Tricks: A superb comprehensive guide that covers everything you need to know before and during the festival, such as passes, flights, venues, scheduling – the works!
+Plus, he made a TCMFF bingo card, which has a space for getting shut out of Theater Four.
 (Only one, Danny?)

-Chris' TCMFF Survival Guide - another fantastic, thorough run-down of basically everything one needs to know before attending the fest, with tips on souvenirs, the weather, and booze, to boot!
+Chris' TCMFF Survival Guide: This is another fantastic, thorough run-down of basically everything one needs to know before attending the fest, with tips on souvenirs, the weather and booze, to boot!

-How Raquel Budgets for TCMFF - this is from a few years ago, but I love the idea behind this piece.
-Plus, many of the travel, food, and souvenir insights are still applicable.
+How Raquel Budgets for TCMFF: This piece is from a few years ago, but I love the idea behind it.
+Plus, many of the travel, food and souvenir insights are still applicable.

-TCM with a Twist - awesome list of nearby swanky bars, the majority of which I’ve never actually been to.
-Gonna bookmark this page for sure...
+TCM with a Twist: This awesome list of nearby swanky bars, the majority of which I’ve never actually been to, deserves to be bookmarked.